gluten-free, dairy-free, egg-free, junk-free

 I put gelatin in my cookies to bump up the protein content.
 If you are vegan, the cookie recipe should work without it, due to the flax.
 I haven’t had a chance to make a fully vegan version, but they are egg-free!

 Oh, and let’s talk about chocolate chips before I sign out.
 They are not all equal.
 I like Sunspire’s dark chocolate chips, way less sugar than Trader Joe’s!
 Trader Joe’s are cheap, though, but you’re paying for the extra sugar.
+I also like Equal Exchange’s Organic Bittersweet Chocolate Chips (70% Cacao).
 Last summer at my sister’s house, I used the Trader Joe’s version because it was easy to find.
 If you’re using dark chocolate chips, you really should be buying the chocolate chips with the LEAST amount of sugar in them.
 The ones I’ve found with the least amount of sugar are Sunspire’s… without having to go to the stevia ones that have erythritol in them.
-Sugar alcohols kill my belly so I avoid those ones.
+Sugar alcohols kill my belly so I avoid those.

 I can’t wait for you to try these!
 This is my only chocolate chip recipe to date.
 I’m trying to get all of my go-to archerfriendly recipes up on the blog.
 There’s a long list.
 I love sharing them with you.
 Let me know what you think!

 White Bean Chocolate Chip CookiesMakes about 40-50 cookies

 - 1/2 cup sorghum flour (or 1/2 cup ground flax seeds if you want them to be grain-free)

 - 1/4 cup ground flax seeds

 - 1 package Knox gelatin or 2.5 teaspoon gelatin equivalent